To the white house

 The people I have met (doctors, nurses, caregivers, professors, bioethicists, policy analysts, project leaders, startup founders, patient advocates, ambulance techs, researchers, pharmacists, benefits managers, health coaches, foundation staffers) are generally, truly good people.
 Most chose to work in healthcare because of some personal encounter with illness or injustice.

-This industry is awash in group think, resistance to change, narrow-mindedness, turf protection, meaningless (usually big) words, data hoarding, inefficiency, and odd monetization.
-These are forces nibbling-nibbling-nibbling away at something that was once beautiful, almost holy.
+This industry is awash in group think, resistance to change, turf protection, meaningless (usually big) words, data hoarding, inefficiency, and odd monetization.
+These forces are nibbling-nibbling-nibbling away at something that was once beautiful, almost holy.

-But what I'm seeing is too little vulnerability and compassion, and way too much fear and risk-abatement.
-And it's not patients who are fearful and risk-adverse.
-And while certainly present, greed isn't the primary force sucking the beauty out of medicine either.
-It's fear.
+But what I'm seeing is too little compassion, and way too many efficiency objectives, risk-abatement strategies and cost controlling measures.
+While certainly present, greed isn't the primary force sucking the beauty out of medicine either.
+It seems to be fear...of legal action, of administrative missteps.
+Or burnout.

-So, I wonder.
-The next time you talk to your doctor/nurse/professor/benefits manager, ask yourself, "What does this person fear?"
+So, the next time you talk to your doctor/nurse/benefits manager, maybe you can ask yourself, "How can I help this person help me?"
 Because it just might be up to you to bring compassion to the conversation.
 And that makes you a powerful force.

 We will move the needle on this broken system.